remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_overview.md

 * **Sandbox** : containers, vms can be started from there.New container can also be created from existing containers.
 * **Instances** : allow the administrator to start/stop/leave every lab from there.
 * **Services** : allow the administrator to start/stop critical system services such as :
-    * Worker service : the service that runs all the VM/Container for remotelabZ
+    * Worker service : the service that runs all VMs/Containers for remotelabZ
     * Proxy service : the service that control the private network used by the labs.
     * Messaging service : handles communications between the front and the worker.
 * **Usage** : give the administrator an overview about which resources are consumed by the worker.